As GameStop stock crumbles, newbie traders reckon with heavy losses

 In interviews Tuesday with novice traders on r/wallstreetbets, the gleefully reckless Reddit forum that helped fuel the onslaught, several said they were holding out hope that the hyperinflated stock would turn around.

-But others expressed deep turmoil, posting screenshots from their online banks and brokerages to the forum that showed hundreds of thousands of dollars, in some cases, vanishing in a matter of hours.
+But others expressed deep turmoil, posting screenshots from their online banks and brokerages to the forum that, in some cases, showed hundreds of thousands of dollars vanishing in a matter of hours.

-GameStop’s stock climb in recent days captured the international spotlight as a “David vs. Goliath” tale for the digital age: A madcap web of everyday joes winning billions of dollars from short-selling hedge funds who had bet on the stock’s collapse.
+GameStop stock’s climb in recent days captured the international spotlight as a “David vs. Goliath” tale for the digital age: A madcap web of everyday joes winning billions of dollars from short-selling hedge funds that had bet on the stock’s collapse.

-But with the stock having plunged 80 percent since last week’s peak, the whiplash also highlights how so many investors lured by the promise of a gold rush have been quickly dismantled, with help from stock-trading discussion boards and apps that make it easier than ever to invest — and lose — a fortune.
+But with the stock having plunged 80 percent since last week’s peak, the whiplash also highlights how so many investors, lured by the promise of a gold rush, have been quickly dismantled, with help from stock-trading discussion boards and apps that make it easier than ever to invest — and lose — a fortune.

 Evan Oosterink, a 19-year-old college student in the Netherlands, knew almost nothing about GameStop when in December he chose the company for one of his first big stock-market bets, calling it some kind of “American games shop where you can get all your games,” he said.

-But his favorite Reddit forum, Wallstreetbets, was increasingly obsessed with it, casting it as a way to crush billionaires, move the market and profit heavily in the process.
+But his favorite Reddit forum, wallstreetbets, was increasingly obsessed with it, casting it as a way to crush billionaires, move the market and profit heavily in the process.
 Energized by its rising price, Oosterink said he invested another 8,000 euros last month — nearly $10,000, mostly from years of savings from his parents and some government college loans — leaving only about 30 euros in his personal account.

 Had he sold last week, he could have pocketed a typical American’s full year’s salary.
 But as the stock has crumbled, he has turned to the forum for reassurance, posting a screenshot from his online-banking app showing the day’s losses, totaling about $9,000.
 He said he was “deep in losses but holding will prevail,” and included the emoji for a rocket and “diamond hands,” the forum’s lingo for not selling when a stock nose-dives.

-“Being a part of Wallstreetbets, it’s like a religion you’re devoted to,” he said on a Tuesday phone call from his parents’ home, where, in his bedroom, he has hung up a printed-out meme image featuring Jesus Christ, the Virgin Mary and Elon Musk, GameStop’s logo shining from above.
+“Being a part of wallstreetbets, it’s like a religion you’re devoted to,” he said on a Tuesday phone call from his parents’ home, where, in his bedroom, he has hung up a printed-out meme image featuring Jesus Christ, the Virgin Mary and Elon Musk, GameStop’s logo shining from above.

 “There’s this enormous power driving Wallstreetbets, this energy: ‘Hold the line.
 We aren’t giving in.
 We aren’t giving up.
 We are in for that ride to that moon,’” he said, reiterating several of the forum’s catchphrases.
 “That is the power that keeps everyone holding their shares.”